Last updated

 • Solid integration options: Integrates well with common business tools that medium-sized teams typically use in their daily workflows.

-• Team collaboration features: Project boards and shared pipelines provide basic collaboration capabilities suitable for smaller teams within the 20-50 range.
+• Team collaboration features: Project boards and shared pipelines provide basic collaboration capabilities suitable for smaller teams.

 Cons